philippabele/hexagonale-architecture/tutorial/lab5/lab5.md

 Consider the package structure varianta and place all classes it in the designated package and reuse existing mappings when possible.

+### Verify Your Architecture

+Execute all architecture tests

 ## Rich vs. Anemic Domain Model